Selected writings, notes, and reflections.

 Near the bright-lit window of a tobacconist,

-they were standing among the crowd.
+they stood among the crowd.

 Their eyes met by chance,